Advisor: Andrew Kline,

 In addition to the requirements of the Graduate College, the following requirements for the Doctor of Philosophy in Paper and Imaging Science and Engineering must be fulfilled:

 30 hours of course work beyond the master’s degree

 Since applicants must have a master’s degree, it is expected that applicants will have finished at least 24 hours of foundation course work at the graduate level, exclusive of seminars and research.
 At the discretion of the Doctoral Studies Committee, applicants may receive credit toward the doctoral course requirements for up to 24 hours of course work germane to paper science and engineering at the time of admission to the program.
-Such graduate level foundation course work may include, as examples, mechanics and optics of paper and fibers (PAPR 6600), pulping and bleaching (PAPR 6980), environmental systems engineering (PAPR 6930), and nonimpact printing (GPS 6210).
+Such graduate level foundation course work may include, as examples, paper physics (PAPR 6600), papermaking (PAPR 6500), pulping and bleaching (PAPR 6980), environmental engineering (PAPR 6930), and nonimpact printing (IMAG 6210).

-The required courses must be completed with at least a grade of “B,” if not previously elected in a master’s program as described above.
+The required courses IMAG 6200 (Paper, Printing, and Ink) and PAPR 6500 (Advanced Paper Processes) must be completed with at least a grade of “B,” if not previously elected in a master’s program as described above.

 Additional course work required will be determined at the time of admission by the Doctoral Studies Committee to ensure readiness for graduate level course work or the research program or after admission by the Dissertation Advisory Committee in cooperation with the Doctoral Studies Committee to remedy deficiencies revealed by the Level I qualifying exams.

 Two research tools chosen in consultation with the Dissertation Advisory Committee.
 All students will select a statistics or experimental design course (item 1) plus at least one other research tool from the remaining options:

 - Statistics and experimental design at the level of STAT 5650, STAT 5670, STAT 5680, or IME 5160 (with a grade of “B” or better).